 How to Choose the Right Collar and Leash for Your Dog

 No matter how well-trained your dog may be, his natural hunting or defensive instincts could kick in and override his education given a strong enough stimulus.
 Even the best-behaved hound can revert to nature and become a danger to other dogs, animals, or even people.
-That's the reason most regions need you to keep dogs on leads in public places or where there's livestock.
-A good dog collar and leash combination has to fulfill two requirements:
+That's the reason most regions need you to keep dogs on a leash in public places or where there's livestock.
+A good dog collar and leash combination has to fulfill two requirements.

 - Fit the dog comfortably and securely

 - Allow the dog-owner to have easy and complete control